-Peter Cowhey is the UC San Diego Interim Executive Vice Chancellor for Academic Affairs.
-He also holds the Qualcomm Endowed Chair in Communications and Technology Policy and dean of the School of Global Policy and Strategy.
+Peter Cowhey is the Qualcomm Endowed Chair in Communications and Technology Policy and dean of the School of Global Policy and Strategy.

-He is a leading expert on the future of communications and information technology markets and policy, specializing in United States trade policy, foreign policy, the Internet, global biological threats, international corporate strategy and the microfinance industry to alleviate poverty.
+He is an expert on the future of communications and information technology markets and policy, specializing in U.S. trade policy, foreign policy, the Internet and international corporate strategy.

 Cowhey holds a B.A. in foreign services from Georgetown University, and an M.A. and Ph.D. in political science from the University of California, Berkeley.